CamilaLadner/CamilaLadner/README.md

 💡 I believe technology is a powerful tool to **empower women**, promote **education**, and bring **empathy** to the digital world.
 I'm a mom, a wife and a Christian — and all of that shapes the way I code and collaborate.

-🌸 I’m currently looking to join projects or teams where I can grow, contribute, and build meaningful products with a **human-centered focus.**

 ---

 ### 🔧 Tech Stack

 Languages:   HTML · CSS · JavaScript · TypeScript
-Frontend:    React · Next.js · Tailwind CSS
+Frontend:    React · Next.js · Tailwind CSS · Sass
 Backend:     Node.js · Express · PostgreSQL · TypeORM
-Tools:       Git · GitHub · Vite · Figma · Insomnia
+Tools:       Git · GitHub · Vite · Figma · Insomnia · Cursor

 ### ✨ What I value